Main Page Content

 The College at Brockport is now a participating research partner with ResearchMatch.
 ResearchMatch provides a registry to help match potential research participants and researchers at no cost to either party.
 Learn more here.

-Changes to Common Rule Delayed; Final Rule Will Go Into Effect in July 2018
+Changes to Common Rule may be Delayed Further; Final Rule may Go Into Effect in July 2018 or may be Delayed Until January 2019.

 Final revisions to the Federal Policy for the Protection of Human Subjects (a.k.a. the Final Rule) were issued by the Department of Health and Human Services (HHS) on January 18, 2017.
-The changes should officially go into effect on July 19, 2018.
+The changes are slated to go into effect on July 19, 2018.

 Continuing Review: Will no longer be required for some minimal risk research.
 For details, see Continuing Review